FAQs

 A gentle, balanced routine with high- quality shampoos (like oatmeal or hypoallergenic formulas) usually work best.
 And if the scratching keeps up, it’s always smart to check with your vet- sometimes itchiness is a sign of allergies, diet, skin conditions, or parasites.

-How often and what grooming should I be doing at home?
+What grooming should I be doing at home?

 6